 Information for convenient travel for individuals, families, disabled

-DETROIT, MI – As one of the primary ways to reach the North American International Auto Show, the Detroit People Mover (DPM) delivers visitors quickly and most importantly, safely to Cobo Center.
+DETROIT, MI – As one of the primary and best ways to reach the North American International Auto Show, the Detroit People Mover (DPM) delivers visitors quickly and most importantly, safely – to Cobo Center.

 From your car to the Show floor, here are some suggestions: